 2. Verbal Communication

 Your ability to interview successfully, present your ideas publicly, and otherwise communicate verbally is extremely important.
 If you’ve stumbled your way through an interview or cringed at your awkwardness during a presentation, you already know this.

 If this area is a deficit for you, consider working on it.
 Joining a group like Toastmasters could be a great way to start.

 4. Create a Niche

-Many people choose to cast as wide a net as possible when they try to further their career.
+Many people choose to cast as wide a net as possible when they try to further their careers.
 That’s not always the best choice.
 For one thing, it guarantees that you are always going to be competing with a large pool of other prospects.